 Bit by bit, you can work toward confronting your fears.
 Take small, controlled actions that you feel comfortable with.
 As soon as you’ve had enough, step away, breathe, and regain your composure.

-Only do what feels right in the moment.
+Only do what feels right at the moment.
 Don’t force it, and don’t push yourself too far.
 Little by little, you will be able to dismantle your fear and put it to rest.

 5. Overcoming fear with mindfulness